THE ITALIAN HOLIDAY, REIMAGINED FOR OUR TEAM

 In modern times, Ferragosto is considered a national Italian holiday that unofficially marks the beginning of summer—a time when Italians take up to two weeks off and escape to the seaside to beat the heat.
 You’ll find most cities go quiet at this time, with everything being shut down on August 15th.

 While the tradition may be to celebrate after intense agricultural work, we’re taking a team Ferragosto before our all-hands-on-deck time: Harvest.
-Our team will be taking two weeks off, starting on July 11th.
-We’ll be fully offline and return on July 22nd, with orders resuming on July 25th.
+Our team will be taking two weeks off, starting on July 1st.
+We’ll be fully offline and return on July 17th.
 Think: sunscreen, a book by the pool, a trip to the coast, prosciutto-wrapped melon, lots of rosato, and good vibes aplenty.